Logo Voyage

 Kerala has its own indigenous music and orchestration.

-• Melam.
-This is a percussion ensemble, with several variants differing in the number of percussive instruments used, as well as the style of playing them.
-Melam is extremely popular and is mostly used during temple festivals, when more than six hours of continuous playing is the norm.
+• Melam: This is a percussion ensemble, with several variants differing in the number of percussive instruments used, as well as the style of playing them.
+Melam is popular and is mostly used during temple festivals, when more than six hours of continuous playing is the norm.
 Melam attracts large crowds and creates wonderful notes.
 The Thrissur Pooram has the largest Melam, with more than 300 musicians in the ensemble.

-• Sopanam.
-Kerala's unique classical music has slow, graceful rhythms.
+• Sopanam: Kerala's unique classical music has slow, graceful rhythms.
 Most of the original versions are poems, and the music is coupled with poetic expression and style.
 Sopanam is now limited to regular performances at temple events.

 Martial arts

 Kalarippayattu (Kalari) is believed to be one of the oldest martial arts in the world.
 Kalaripayattu has many styles, the best known being Northern Style and Southern Style.
-While former is focused on using various weapons, the Southern style uses powerful strokes with the bare hand.
-The knowledge of vital spots, known as Marma, on the human body helped Kalaripayattu warriors make blows that could freeze or kill a person.
+While the former is focused on using various weapons, the Southern style uses powerful strokes with the bare hand.
+The knowledge of vital spots, known as Marma, on the human body helped Kalaripayattu warriors make blows that could freeze or kill opponents.

 Bodhidharma, a Buddhist monk, mastered Kalaripayattu while in Kerala, and later took it with him to China while he was spreading Buddhism.
 He taught it to the Buddhist monks in China, which gave rise to Shaolin Kung Fu, which in turn, gave rise to all other forms of Kung Fu, as well as Karate.